 - declare that they have achieved the required testing results.

 The declaration is a self-certification of compliance with no implied approval or endorsement by the SBR Program or any Australian Government agency.
 Therefore the testing results are not reviewed by the Australian Government or by a third party.
 However, on a risk basis, the SBR Program will undertake a targeted compliance audit of a software developer's adherence to the agreed processes.

-Contact the SBR Service Desk on 1300 488 231 or via SBRServiceDesk@sbr.gov.au - available between 8:00am and 7:00pm AEST Monday to Friday - excludes public holidays and the SBR Christmas shutdown period.
+For support you can phone the SBR Service Desk on 1300 488 231 or email SBRServiceDesk@sbr.gov.au.
+Support is available between 8.00am and 7.00pm EST Monday to Friday (excludes public holidays and the Christmas shutdown period).